Kink in Stoner Factor as a Signature of Changing Magnetic Fluctuations in the Organic Conductor

-where $i$ and $j$ are unit-cell indices, $\alpha$ and $\beta$ specify sites in unit cell, $c_{i \alpha \sigma}^{\dagger}$ ($c_{i \alpha \sigma}$) is creation (annihilation) operator for spin $\sigma$ at site $\alpha$ in unit cell $i$, $t_{i \alpha: j \beta}$ is the transfer integral between site $(i, \alpha)$ and site $(j, \beta)$, and $\left< i \alpha: j \beta \right>$ represents the summation over bonds that corresponds to the transfer integrals.
-Here, $\Delta E$ represents the energy difference between BETS molecules 1(4) and 2(3) as shown in Fig.~\ref{fig1}(a).
+where $i$ and $j$ are unit-cell indices, $\alpha$ and $\beta$ specify sites in the unit cell, $c_{i \alpha \sigma}^{\dagger}$ ($c_{i \alpha \sigma}$) is a creation (annihilation) operator for spin $\sigma$ at site $\alpha$ in unit cell $i$, $t_{i \alpha: j \beta}$ is the transfer integral between site $(i, \alpha)$ and site $(j, \beta)$, and $\left< i \alpha: j \beta \right>$ represents the summation over bonds that corresponds to the transfer integrals.
+Here, $\Delta E$ represents the energy difference between the BETS molecules 1(4) and 2(3) as shown in Fig.~\ref{fig1}(a).
 Note that $\Delta E=0$ in the two-band model. $U$ is the on-site interaction, and $n_{i \alpha \sigma}$ is the number operator for electrons with spin $\sigma$ on site $\alpha$ in unit cell $i$.
 As shown in Fig.~\ref{fig1}(c), the band is 3/4-filled (half-filled) in the electron representation in the four-band (two-band) model.
-The transfer integrals were derived from the density functional theory~(DFT) calculations, as detailed in our previous work~\cite{Aizawa2018}.
+The transfer integrals were derived from the DFT calculations as described in our previous work~\cite{Aizawa2018}.